scswcoder/SmartThingsPublic/devicetypes/doncaruana/zooz-zen24-toggle-dimmer-v3.src/readme.md

 like force stopping it, but I actually cleared cache, cleared data, uninstalled and reinstalled to get it to save consistently for me.

+You can also use webcore to do the same button assignment.

 The full list of parameters are here:

 Parm Description           Value